These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T7B06 (A)

-What should you do first if someone tells you that your station’s transmissions are interfering with their radio or TV reception?
+Which of the following actions should you take if a neighbor tells you that your station’s transmissions are interfering with their radio or TV reception?

-A. Make sure that your station is functioning properly and that it does not cause interference to your own television
+A. Make sure that your station is functioning properly and that it does not cause interference to your own radio or television when it is tuned to the same channel

 T7B07 (D)